 Holiday Traditions: Starting Traditions with Grandchildren

-Passing on values with holiday traditions
+How to pass on family values through holiday traditions

 One of our family’s favorite traditions passed along two values we wanted our children to learn.
 When they were small, we saved our spare change all year long in a special jar.
 Every December, we’d count and roll the coins, then take the kids to the toy store.
 There, they’d each get to choose what to buy with their share of the money we’d collected.
 Their decisions were never easy—they each thought long and hard about what they might want if they only got one toy for Christmas.

 After everyone had figured out how to spend their allotment, we’d take our toys to the checkout stand.
 Every year, a surprised cashier always happily took our payment despite it being entirely in change.
+The final step was letting each child put the new toys they had selected in the box for Toys for Tots.

 This Christmas tradition became a cherished family outing.
 Family traditions are important, and when you combine family traditions and values, you create a powerful message to your children and grandchildren.
 For us, this was a tangible way to show them how pennies and dimes could add up, and to let them in on the excitement of giving to a good cause.
 Saving and giving were both values we wanted to pass along.